cggh/panoptes/documentation/importsettings.rst

   This is faster for large datasets than the standard option, based on a JOIN statement.

 Icon:
-  *String.* Specifies an icon that will be associated with the datatable.
+  *Text.* Specifies an icon that will be associated with the datatable.
   The name can be chosen from http://fortawesome.github.io/Font-Awesome/icons/.

 PrimKey: